29 Sept 2021

 A bank guarantee is a guarantee from lenders that ensures the debtor will be able to repay the debt.
 If they can’t settle it, the bank covers it.
 A letter of credit is a legal document a bank can present that outlines payment will be made back by the business.

-A non-based-credit limit gives businesses the ability to use funds to help grow and develop their business without physical finance.
+A non-based credit limit allows businesses to use funds to help grow and develop their business without physical finance.
 The guarantee still lets a business buy equipment or draw down loans and expand activity without having to handle the funds.

-Both types of working capital enable businesses to grow and invest in their activities to help improve day to day running of the company.
+Both types of working capital enable businesses to grow and invest in their activities to help improve the company's day-to-day running.
 This type of finance is becoming more popular with all kinds of businesses and whilst not all high street lenders or banks can offer businesses either fund-based and non-fund-based credit facilities, there is an increasing number of lenders that are able to.